-Endometriosis Surgery Abroad – and Gynaecologic Oncology Specialist Consultation in London now available for NHS patients.
+Endometriosis Surgery Abroad now available for NHS patients.
 Endometriosis is the name given to the condition where cells like the ones in the lining of the womb (uterus) are found elsewhere in the body.
 Each month these cells react in the same way to those in the womb, building up and then breaking down and bleeding.
 Unlike the cells in the womb that leave the body as a period, this blood has no way to escape.
 It is a chronic and debilitating condition that causes painful or heavy periods.
 It may also lead to infertility, fatigue and bowel and bladder problems.
 Around 1.5 million women in the UK are currently living with the condition.

 Who can be affected by endometriosis

-Endometriosis can affect all women and girls of a childbearing age, regardless of race or ethnicity.
+Endometriosis can affect all women and girls of childbearing age, regardless of race or ethnicity.
 Every month a woman’s body goes through hormonal changes.
 Hormones are naturally released which cause the lining of the womb to increase in preparation for a fertilized egg.
-If pregnancy does not occur, this lining will break down and bleed – this is then released from the body as a period.
+If pregnancy does not occur, this lining will break down and bleed.
+This is then released from the body as a period.
 In endometriosis, cells like the ones in the lining of the womb grow elsewhere in the body.
 These cells react to the menstrual cycle each month and also bleed.
 However, there is no way for this blood to leave the body.
 This can cause inflammation, pain and the formation of scar tissue.
-Endometriosis can have a significant impact on a woman’s life in a number of ways, including: Chronic pain, Fatigue/lack of energy, Depression/isolation, Problems with a couple’s sex life/relationships, an inability to conceive, difficulty in fulfilling work and social commitments.
+Endometriosis can have a significant impact on a woman’s life in a number of ways, including Chronic Pain, Fatigue, Lack of energy, Depression, Problems with a couple’s sex life/relationships, an inability to conceive, difficulty in fulfilling work and social commitments.

 Endometriosis treatment in the private clinic abroad

-With the right endometriosis treatment abroad in the private clinic where it will be very cheap much cheaper than in the UK.
-Most of these issues can be addressed, and the symptoms of endometriosis made more manageable if any endometriosis treatment abroad is needed the treatment abroad is much cheaper and is more recommended.
-If you have been diagnosed with endometriosis you can jump NHS waiting time, and chose quickest possible endometriosis treatment options for you.
-Currently, there is no cure for endometriosis but aim of endometriosis treatment is to reduce the severity of symptoms and improve the quality of life for a woman living with the condition.
-The different treatments abroad which are much cheaper than in the UK.
+Recently Many of our clients have chosen to go to Poland, Germany, Romania and Spain.
+If you have been diagnosed with endometriosis you can jump NHS waiting time.
+Chose quickest possible endometriosis treatment options, you do not need to wait.
+Currently, there is no cure for endometriosis but the aim of endometriosis treatment is to reduce the severity of symptoms and improve the quality of life for a woman living with the condition.
 The type of treatment you receive for your endometriosis will be decided in partnership between you and your experienced doctor abroad.
-Doctors in private clinic abroad will consider many different factors when working out the best endometriosis treatment method abroad for you, such as your age, the severity of endometriosis you have and the severity of your symptoms.
-Treatment options abroad are available to women with endometriosis are: Surgery, hormone treatment abroad, pain relief.
+Doctors in private clinic abroad will consider many different factors when working out the best endometriosis treatment method for you.
+Doctors take into account factors such as your age, the severity of endometriosis you have and the severity of your symptoms.
+Treatment options abroad are available to women with endometriosis are Surgery, hormone treatment abroad, pain relief.

-Endometriosis surgery can be covered by NHS and can be refunded, if endometriosis treatment is received in a private clinic abroad.
-Endometriosis surgery abroad could be alternative you can afford.
+Endometriosis surgery can be covered by the NHS and can be refunded if endometriosis treatment is received in a private clinic abroad.
+Endometriosis surgery abroad could be an alternative you can afford.